yusuf-saif/yusuf-saif/README.md

 **Talking about Personal Stuffs:**

 - 👨🏻‍💻 I’m currently working on something cool;
-- 🚀 I’m currently learning Data Structures and Algorithms on [leetcode];
+- 🚀 I’m currently Learning how to stay healthy and be a great software developer;
 - 💬 Ask me about anything, I am happy to help;
 - 📝 I sometimes write articles on [Dev.to];
 - 📫 How to reach me: clevercode.yusuf@gmail.com;